lyellread/cs427-final-project/documentation/documentation.md

   }
 \end{center}

 Here we can see in this function, the left and right libraries are indistinguishable.
 For any calling program $A$, it will not be able to distinguish between the two libraries - aka, it will not be able to obtain any partial information from the scheme.
+Therefore, the scheme has CCA security, and by extension, has CPA security.

 \pagebreak